tAndreaniSanofi/NKCE/README.md

 ### Basic information
 The analysis run by activating the [AIDA-ODS](https://kb-am1.sanofi.com/display/MP/AIDA-ODS) anconda image where the tools to run the analysis have been established.
 For a full list of packages please check [Sanofi confluence](https://kb-am1.sanofi.com/display/MP/AIDA-ODS) page.

 ### Analysis starts with exon and introns quantification on Magellan.
-Initialize an instance with r6i.4xlarge capabilites with an ubuntu terminal.
+Initialize an instance with r6i.4xlarge capabilites with an ubuntu terminal and a SLURM cluster with 9 nodes.
 ```
 sbatch NKCE/Tools/Intron_Exon_Quantification.sh
 ```